|

 BPD and FOA frequently go hand in hand, and FOA is one of the common symptoms of BPD.
 Because of poor self-image and insecurity, people with BPD often develop a severe FOA that manifests in unhealthy ways.
 They may fear being left alone and, as a result, go to extremes to prevent that from happening, even if the abandonment is imagined.

-Sometimes FOA is demonstrated through threats of self-harm if you leave them.
+Sometimes, FOA is demonstrated through threats of self-harm if you leave them.
 If you’re in a relationship with someone with BPD and you’re receiving these threats, it’s an unhealthy situation for both of you.
 Professional support may be necessary to treat the individual with BPD or help you extricate yourself from the relationship.

 Assuaging Someone’s Abandonment Fears

+To improve your relationship, if you’re experiencing FOA or involved with someone dealing with FOA, you can take a few steps.
+If the individual with FOA is ready to talk about it, begin with an open conversation about these feelings but avoid pressuring them.
 Even if the FOA seems ridiculous to you as an outsider, to the person with BPD, it’s very real and seems like it could happen at any time, which is why their reactions may be intense.

 If you’re committed to remaining in this person’s life, you can reassure them frequently that you aren’t going anywhere and they don’t need to worry about you abandoning them.
 Don’t expect this alone to resolve the issue, but it can be a helpful step along the way.